 One human being’s capacity to do harm to another horrifies, yet fascinates us.
 Perhaps that is why true crime, as a literary genre and as a subject of television programming and website content, is so very popular.
-We don’t want to believe that people can do the horrible things they do, but we sure want to know the gory details.
+We don’t want to believe that people can do the horrible things they do, but we sure want to know the gory details, and information before all the lawyers spin their tales.

 Wanted By The FBI